Click through for Home Office campaign materials (October 2018)

 iCash - Suffolk’s integrated contraception and sexual health service

 Make a Change Team – working with young people at risk of exploitation and open to social work.
 Contact at MAC@suffok.gcsx.gov.uk

 Online resources and training can be accessed through several of the national organisations listed above.
 A number of these are free to download.

 Face to face training is available through some national and local providers and independent trainers.
-The National FGM Centre (based at Barnardos) has produced an Assessment Tool and good practice guidance document specifically for social workers.
+The National FGM Centre (based at Barnardos) has produced an assessment tool and good practice guidance specifically for social workers.

 The National FGM Centre has produced a legal fact sheet to highlight the different FGM legislation in England, Wales, Northern Ireland and Scotland.